1izard/programming-dojo/README.md

 ## Seikei -成形-
 > *"Kata -形- " -The movement inherited from ancient times on "Budo"-*

-Kata is form to strike a typiccal enemy beatifully and sharply, so A Kata corresponds with a "Kataki -敵-"
+Kata is form to strike a typical enemy beatifully and sharply, so A Kata corresponds with a "Kataki -敵-"
 A Kata has these properties.
 Each seikei belongs to A Ryugi and can have up to three Wazas.
 The level is called as "Rendo -錬度-".